NiharRan/num2word-bd/README.md

 # About Num2word-BD
-**[NUM2WORD-BD](https://github.com/NiharRan/num2word-bd)** is a library for connecting with Omise Payment Gateway services (see more https://docs.omise.co/).
+**[NUM2WORD-BD](https://github.com/NiharRan/num2word-bd)** is a library for number conversion from number to word according to Bangladeshi numeric system

-All files in this directory will show you about the best pratices that you should do when implementing  **omise-php** into your project.

 ## Requirements
 - PHP 8.0 and above.